arclogicsoftware/project_fuse/README.md

 3. Log on as the new user.
 4. Rename or copy ./fuse/fuse_config.sql to ./fuse/fuse_config.secret and put your secret API tokens in it.
 5. Run ./app_install.sql
+6. The ./fuse folder will contain one or more test files which you can use as examples.

 Note:
    * This will create a bunch of scheduled jobs.
 Most of these should only be running once within a DB.
 If you install in multiple accounts you will get a lot of redundant jobs so they should be removed or disabled.
 I will fix this eventually.